“Simera ya, simera yamos yinetai....”

 In Cyprus, there is the “stolisma”.
 When the bride is ready, a band plays a song that calls all the bride’s relatives to give her their blessing.

 During this ritual, a red scarf is passed around the bride’s waist which symbolizes fertility.
 The same ritual is performed on the groom, too.
-Then the “Kapnistiri” takes place, which is a censer traditionally used as a smoke blessing to the bride and groom.
+Then the “Kapnistiri” takes place, a censer traditionally used as a smoke blessing to the bride and groom.

 Na zisei i nifi kai o gambros, koumbaros kai koumbara...